danwjoyce/chronosig-www/content/post/demog-audit-1/index.md

 We interrogated the demographic data from one large regional secondary mental health care provider (NHS Trust) participating in the chrono**sig** project and attempted to compare the representation of different sexual orientations and gender identities to that of the same region's Office for National Statistics (ONS) [census data](https://www.ons.gov.uk/census).

-If we look at ONS data for [gender identity](https://www.ons.gov.uk/methodology/classificationsandstandards/measuringequality/genderidentity/exploringexistingdataongenderidentityandsexualorientation#data-sources-on-gender-identity), at the time of writing, we find that there is research on data gathering and harmonisation, but no usable quantitative data available by region (e.g. counties in England).
+If we look at ONS data for [gender identity](https://www.ons.gov.uk/methodology/classificationsandstandards/measuringequality/genderidentity/exploringexistingdataongenderidentityandsexualorientation#data-sources-on-gender-identity), at the time of writing, we find that there is research on data gathering and harmonisation (that is, how to make disparate sources of data on gender identity compatible with one another), but no usable quantitative data available by region (e.g. counties in England).

 ONS data is [available for sexual orientation](https://www.ons.gov.uk/peoplepopulationandcommunity/culturalidentity/sexuality/bulletins/sexualidentityuk/2019) (from 2019) so we are able to inspect proportions in the region's population and compare against those from the same area's secondary mental healthcare NHS Trust.